 Serengeti Green Camp: Our full report

-Most of the Serengeti's camps are substantial; they are semi-permanent and stand for much longer than your visit!
-The Serengeti Green Camp is different: it is smaller and simpler.
-With much more modest tents than most operations, and usually just a handful of staff.
+Most of the Serengeti's camps are substantial, semi-permanent set-ups that remain operational for much longer ...... than your visit.
+Serengeti Green Camp is smaller and simpler.
+It has six modest, but comfortable safari tents, and usually just a handful of staff.
 The focus here is on walking safaris and game drives in remote areas of the Serengeti.
 Staying here is also a very affordable way to visit the Serengeti, without compromising the quality of your guiding or game-viewing experience.

 A private safari – led by a very knowledgeable guide and coupled with relatively comfortable camping – is hard to beat.
-Many experienced safari goers would say that a set-up like the Serengeti Walking Mobile is how a safari in Africa should really be experienced, and book one of these by choice; other may opt for some time in a mobile camp with a more vehicle-based safari using permanent camps, to reduce the costs of their trip without compromising on the activities.
+Many experienced safari goers would say that a set-up like the Serengeti Walking Mobile is how a safari in Africa should be experienced, and they’ll book a whole trip like this.
+Other travellers might opt to mix some time in a mobile camp with a more vehicle-based safari using permanent camps, to reduce the cost of the trip without compromising on the activities.

 Food & drink

-Food quality: All the ingredients are brought in fresh and meals are produced from scratch.
+- All the ingredients are brought in fresh and meals are produced from scratch.
 Food is cooked over an open fire or in a specially crafted oven covered in coals.
-From humble beginnings comes simple, hearty and very appetising fare.
+From humble beginnings emerge simple, hearty and very appetising meals.

-Each day usually begins with a fairly light breakfast as the aim is to head out early while the wildlife is at its most active.
-The selection typically includes hot porridge, muesli, toasted fresh-baked bread with spreads and a selection of fresh tropical fruit – accompanied by aromatic filter coffee from beans produced in nearby Arusha, tea or hot chocolate.
+Each day begins with a fairly light breakfast as the aim is to head out early while the wildlife is at its most active.
+The selection typically includes porridge, muesli, toasted fresh-baked bread with spreads and a selection of tropical fruit – accompanied by tea, hot chocolate, or aromatic filter coffee from beans produced in nearby Arusha.

 The day normally ends with a three-course dinner, often starting a good, simple soup.
 This is followed by a main course served to the table, allowing you to help yourselves.
 During our stay we sampled well-balanced curries served with rice and condiments on one night, and marinated steak served with vegetables and crunchy potatoes the next.
 Our dinners were finished off with a light apple fritter and a jam-filled chocolate Swiss roll.
 We were always glad of some time to relax and digest around the campfire afterwards.

-Drinks included: Whilst in your mobile camp, tea/coffee, water, wine, beer and soft drinks are included along with the ingredients for a refreshing G&T. Other spirits can be requested in advance but may incur an extra charge if they are 'top-shelf' brands.
-Game-drive vehicles include a cool box or fridge stocked with a selection of complimentary drinks and the option of tea or coffee.
+- While in your mobile camp, tea and coffee, water, wine, beer and soft drinks are included along with gin and tonic.
+Other spirits can be requested in advance but may incur an extra charge if you want premium brands.
+Game-drive vehicles include a cool box or fridge stocked with a selection of complimentary drinks and the option of tea or coffee from thermoses.

-Generally recommended for children: Expert Africa only feel really comfortable recommending safaris like this for families with older children, over the age of about 12 years old.
-This is partially for safety reasons, and partly because there is little to keep youngsters entertained between activities.
-If you have children under this age, and these comments don't deter you, please speak to us!
+- Expert Africa feel comfortable recommending safaris like this for families with children over the age of about 12, partly for reasons of safety, and partly because there is little to keep youngsters entertained between activities.
+If you have children under this age, and these comments don't deter you, please talk to an Expert Africa specialist.

-Notes: If you are travelling with children of any age, note that these camps are unfenced and animals pass through them often.
-Children must be under constant and very close supervision.
+- If you are travelling with children of any age, please note that these camps are unfenced and animals pass through them often.
+Children must be under constant and close supervision.

-Communications: There is cellphone reception in almost all of the Serengeti, and each of the camp team carries a cellphone in case of an emergency.
-If you travel with your phone you must have it switched off or on silent during any game drives.
+- There is cellphone reception across most of the Serengeti, and each camp team carries a cellphone in case of emergency.
+If you travel with your phone you must have it switched off or on silent during game drives.

 Health & safety